 Could be one of the quickest guards out of Milwaukee since Calvin Rayford.
 Excellent passer with a very quick release.
 Great ball handling skills and has some impressive moves that he uses to drive to the hole.

-What impressed me the most about Landry was his "turnaround J." The night I watched him he hit that shot time and time again.
+What impressed me the most about Marcus was his "turnaround J", as the night I watched him he hit that shot time and time again.
 Has a much better outside shot than I had anticipated.
 Very good defender.
 Has great hops and goes to the hole with authority, but at times he also displays a very soft touch with his shot inside the paint.

 Very quick and seems to shift directions better than most as he always seems to be the first down the court.
-Has great hops, and plays bigger than he is because of his long arms and legs.
+Has great hops, and plays bigger than he is as he has long arms & legs.

 Steve Gruber is a very quick point guard that is all over the floor.
 Excellent defender that has a good outside shot.
 The hustle and hard work that he makes him the kind of player that you really want to have on your team.